aliciatang/rails-paypal/README.md

 If they do, they may or may not click the back to store button on paypay, so better not bet on that.
 So from what I have read, IPN could be the way out to know if they paid.
 And if they do, you can start diliver your product now.
+I had hard time go recieve IPN callback for serveral reasons:

+1. I have to have a public accessable url for sure. localhost will certainly not work.
+So I have to push the code to public servers(heroku) in order to test it.
+2. The sandbox IPN by no means instant!
+Not sure how long it will take.

+Step Four: get the payment status

+Either heard back from IPN or you check it after timeout.
+Call paypal with the token got in step one to find out the status.

+    ec.get
+    # or use the static method
+    RailsPaypal::ExpressCheckout.get("YOURTOKEN")